markusritschel/my-code-base/README.md

 ```
 python setup.py develop
 ```
-if you plan on making changes on the code.
+if you plan on making changes to the code.

 ## Testing